-Lowe's EBITDA Margin: declined from 14.5% in 2007 to 11.9% in 2009 due to increasing expenses, declining sales and de-leveraging of SG&A expenses.
+Lowe's EBITDA Margin: declined from 14.5% in 2007 to 12.1% in 2009 due to increasing expenses, declining sales, and de-leveraging of SG&A expenses.
 The margins also suffered as Lowe's continued adding new stores despite weakening demand.
-In addition there was pricing pressure as Lowe's was trying to increase its market share amid the weakened demand scenario, thereby taking a hit on profit margins.
+In addition, there was pricing pressure as Lowe's was trying to increase its market share amid the weakened demand scenario, thereby taking a hit on profit margins.

-In 2010, margins slightly improved to 12.4% as it began implementing cost-cutting, supply chain optimization and other efficiency initiatives.
-In 2011, margins again declined to 11.3% due to the '5% off every day' promotions by Lowe's for its credit cardholders, other promotional activities, higher fuel expenses as well as inventory costs and SG&A de-leveraging related to the closing of 27 stores and discontinued projects.
-In 2012, margins rose to 12.5%.
-Going forward, we expect the margins to improve over the Trefis forecast period as Lowe's comps improve.
-There could be a 10% upside to our price estimate if the comps improve at 3-4%, thereby helping improve operating leverage.
-On the other hand, there may be a 15% downside to our price estimate if the comps and operating margins continue to stay flat at the current levels.
+In 2010, margins slightly improved to 12.5% as the company began implementing cost-cutting, supply chain optimization, and other efficiency initiatives.
+In 2011, margins declined to 11.4%, due to the "5% off every day" promotions by Lowe's for its credit card holders, other promotional activities, higher fuel expenses, as well as inventory costs and SG&A de-leveraging related to the closing of 27 stores and discontinued projects.
+In 2012, margins rose to 12% and further grew to 12.4% in 2013, boosted by benefits from the Value Improvement initiatives.
+Margins remained flat in 2014.
+Going forward, we expect the margins to improve over the Trefis forecast period, as Lowe's comps improve.
+There could be a 7% downside to our price estimate if long-term margins fall to 12%, if Lowe's offers more discounts and other incentives on products to compete on a pricing front.
+On the other hand, there may be a 7% upside to our price estimate if margins grow to 13.5% in the long run.

-Lowe's is the world’s second largest retailer of home improvement products after Home Depot.
-Through its more than 1,700 stores spread across the US, Canada and Mexico, Lowe's offers a wide range of home improvement products and installation services to individual home owners as well as professional builders.
+Lowe's is the world’s second largest retailer of home improvement products, after Home Depot.
+Through its more than 1,800 stores spread across the U.S., Canada, and Mexico, Lowe's offers a wide range of home improvement products and installation services to individual home owners as well as professional builders.
 In addition to the physical stores, consumers can buy these products through the company’s dedicated website.

-Lowe's has deep penetration levels in the US with a total of over 1,700 stores.
+Lowe's has deep penetration levels in the U.S. with a total of 1,840 stores at the end of 2014.
 It is also trying to increase its presence in Canada.
 Lowe's is keen to venture aggressively into Mexico's home improvement industry where it recently opened two stores.
 Lowe's main selling point is that it outshines its main competitor Home Depot in terms of in-store shopping experience for the consumers.
 This has forced Home Depot to upgrade its store environment and provide better customer service.